Sarepta shares jump after disappointing test for rival drug

 The disease, which affects about one in every 3,500 newborn boys, has recently attracted interest from multiple drugmakers.

-Sarepta and Glaxo, which is developing a competing drug with Dutch drugmaker Prosensa Holding NV RNA.O, have been seen as ahead of the pack so far.
+Sarepta and Glaxo, which is developing a competing drug with Dutch drugmaker Prosensa Holding NV, have been seen as ahead of the pack so far.

 However, Baird analyst Brian Skorney said on Friday the latest clinical data from Glaxo’s drug, drisapersen, shows new clinical, regulatory and commercial risk for its product.